Burlington, Ontario

-Burlington is a city in Halton Region at the west end of Lake Ontario in Ontario, Canada.

-Burlington is part of the Greater Toronto Area, the Hamilton census metropolitan area, and the Golden Horseshoe urban region.
+Burlington is a city at the west end of Lake Ontario in Ontario, Canada.
+Part of Halton Region, it borders Hamilton to the south, Milton to the northwest, and Oakville to the northeast.
+It is part of the Greater Toronto Area, the Hamilton census metropolitan area, and the Golden Horseshoe urban region.
+Burlington was founded in 1874, and gained city status in 1974.
+With a population of 186,948 as of 2021, Burlington is the twenty-eighth-most populous municipality in Canada.

 History

 The Brant Hotel in 1902.
 Located on the shore of Lake Ontario in Burlington, the hotel was erected on the former homestead of Joseph Brant, and was the largest resort in Canada.
 The hotel was expropriated and used as a military hospital in 1917, demolished and rebuilt in the 1930s, and then demolished in 1964.

 Before the 19th century, the land on which Burlington now stands was home to the Mississauga nation.
 The British purchased the land from the Mississaugas in Upper Canada Treaties 3 (1792), 8 (1797), 14 (1806), and 19 (1818).

 In 1792, John Graves Simcoe, the first lieutenant governor of Upper Canada, named the western end of Lake Ontario "Burlington Bay" after the town of Bridlington in the East Riding of Yorkshire, England.

 Treaty 8 concerned the purchase of the Brant Tract, 3450 acres on Burlington Bay which the British granted to Mohawk chief Joseph Brant for his service in the American Revolutionary War.
 Joseph Brant and his household settled on this tract of land around 1802.
 Brant is accordingly often referred to as the founder of Burlington, and the city still celebrates an annual Joseph Brant Day in early August.

 Subsequent disputes between the Mississaugas of the Credit First Nation and the Canadian government over payment for the Brant Tract and the Toronto Purchase were settled in 2010 for the sum of $145 million (CAD).

 With the completion of the local survey after the War of 1812, the land was opened for settlement.
 Early farmers prospered in the Burlington area because the area had fertile soil and moderate temperatures.
 Produce from the farms was shipped out via the bustling docks of the lakeside villages of Port Nelson and Wellington Square, as well as Brown's Wharf in the nearby village of Port Flamborough (which was to become Aldershot).
 Lumber taken from the surrounding forests also competed for space on the busy docks.
 In the latter half of the 19th century, increased wheat production from Western Canada convinced local farmers to switch to fruit and vegetable production.